liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 - `Tool`: Interface for tools that can be used by agents
 - `Entrypoint` and `ExitPoint`: Starting and ending points for a virtual model

-### 2. Runtime Types (`@ferment-ai/runtime-types`) (to be created)
+### 2. Runtime Common (`@ferment-ai/runtime-common`)

-This package will define interfaces that both core-constructs-runtime and runtime will implement.
+This package defines interfaces and utilities that both core-constructs-runtime and runtime will implement.
 It serves as a contract between the definition and runtime layers.

-Key components (planned):
+Key components:
-- `RuntimeModule`: Interface for runtime modules
+- `RuntimeModule`: Interface for runtime modules with a single initialize function
+- `Journal`: Interface for the journal system
 - `BindingClass`: Interface for classes that bind constructs to the journal
-- Other interfaces needed for the runtime system
+- `createStandardRuntimeModule`: Helper function to create a standard runtime module

 ### 3. Core Constructs Runtime (`@ferment-ai/core-constructs-runtime`)

 This package defines how to run the constructs at runtime by binding to the Journal.
 It has a 1-to-1 relationship with core-constructs-lib.
 For example, if an agent is defined in core-constructs-lib, core-constructs-runtime figures out how to send the request to make that agent work.

 Key components:
-- `CoreConstructsRuntimeModule`: Module that mounts everything in core-constructs-lib to the journal
+- `createCoreConstructsRuntimeModule`: Function that creates a runtime module for core constructs
-- Separate binding classes for each construct type
+- Binding classes for each construct type (Model, AgentContext, Tool)
-- `ModuleProcessor`: Processes constructs and creates runtime modules
+- `DefaultBindingClassFactory`: Factory for creating binding classes

 ### 4. Journal (`@ferment-ai/journal`)